The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 But coming up with a nutritionally appropriate, balanced diet for your pup can be complex and time-consuming.
 That’s why a number of fresh dog food delivery services have partnered with veterinary nutritionists to take the guesswork (and clean up) out of feeding your dog a human-grade diet.
-This review will compare two of these services, PetPlate vs Farmer’s Dog, to help you decide which one is better for you and your pet.
+This guide will compare two of these services, PetPlate vs Farmer’s Dog, to help you decide which one is better for you and your pet.

 In this comparison:

 - Pet Plate vs Farmer’s Dog: At a glance

 - Which is better for you (by category)